michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/pretrip-meetings/adult-pre-trip-meeting.md

 **BEFORE THE MEETING**

 * Login to your customer account and have it up online to assist you.
+* Print copies of the Adult Guide to hand out
 * It’s up to you if you want to print out copies of other documents.
 You could print the Schedule, Packing List, Tool List, or The Code of Conduct.
 * You can share the lodging facility details by showing it on the screen or copying it into a document to share.
 * Have a way to show the Adult Expectations Video [click here](https://vimeo.com/302123478/1ed84e15cc){: target="_blank" rel="noopener"}.